bryanapperson/blog/content/resume.md

 **Concurrent Technology Inc**, Atlanta, GA        Mar 2015-Dec 2017

 * Building enterprise management APIs and UI around ceph storage.
-* Writing ansible automation to deploy ceph cluster
+* Writing ansible automation to deploy ceph clusters.
-* Second engineer on POC that resuled in sucessful sale of business unit.
+* Second engineer on POC that resulted in sucessful sale of business unit.
 * On site and offsite level 3 support and project engineering.

 **Founder and Public Cloud Architect**
 **Bitronic Technologies** Southold, NY            Oct 2007-Oct 2015

-* Founding a web honting company and building it from the ground up.
+* Founding a web hosting company and building it from the ground up.
 * Architecting public cloud, shared hosting and bare metal server product offerings.
 * Providing support to 2000+ customers.
 * Sucessful exit and sale of the company in October of 2015.
+* Working with frontend development, full stack development, network architecture, cloud architecture, ceph, kvm, QEMU, libvirt, xen, cpanel, openstack, marketing, sales, billing and more.

 ## Scripting and Programming Languages

 - - - -